jolicode/castor/doc/01-basic-usage.md

 ## Basic usage

 Castor use a convention to find commands.
-It will look for the first `.castor.php` file in the current directory or in parents directory.
+It will look for the first `castor.php` file in the current directory or in parents directory.

 In this file, all functions with the `Castor\Attribute\AsTask` attribute will be transformed as commands.
 The name of the function will be the name of the